 Way 2: Recreate a Recovery Partition

 This way is useful for those whose operating system is installed on GPT disk.
 However, the process is relatively complicated.
 Please follow the step-by-step guide.
-Note all operations below are carried out on Windows 10.
+Note that all operations below are carried out on Windows 10.
 Besides, you might need the help of Professional MiniTool Partition Wizard.
 Click the button below to get its assistance.

 Step 1.
 Prepare an unallocated space on system disk that is large enough for creating recovery partition.
 Then create a new folder and name it “Sources” in a non-system partition.